kmendler/pyclarity-lims/docs/PracticalExamples.rst

         s.program_status.status  # return RUNNING because it is still cached s.program_status.get(force=True)
         s.program_status.status  # return COMPLETE

-the function :py:func:`get <pyclarity_lims.entities.Entity.get>` is most of the time used implicitly but can be used explicitly with the force option to bypass the cache and retrieve an up-to-date version of the instance
+The function :py:func:`get <pyclarity_lims.entities.Entity.get>` is most of the time used implicitly but can be used explicitly with the force option to bypass the cache and retrieve an up-to-date version of the instance.

 Create sample with a Specific udfs
 ----------------------------------

 So far we always retrieve entities from the LIMS and in some case modified them before uploading them back.
 We can also create some of these entities and upload them to the LIMS.
-Here is how to create a sample
+Here is how to create a sample.

 .. code::